Business Process Outsourcing (BPO)

 How BPO Works:

-Contracts based on time and materials: In this category, the company reimburses the service provider for the amount of time spent to perform the job along with the materials used;
+In this category, the company reimburses the service provider for the amount of time spent to perform the job along with the materials used;

-Contracts based on price: In this category, the price for the specified job is agreed upon in advance.
+In this category, the price for the specified job is agreed upon in advance.

 In addition, enterprises are obligated to work with their suppliers to establish a service-level agreement that outlines the quality of the services that are given as well as the criteria that are used to evaluate success.
-Some companies negotiate with the suppliers of the outsourced work on whether or not to have the following, depending on the requirements and the kind of work being outsourced:

 • Particular employees who are part of teams that are committed to their outsourced task;